 Close relationships, more than money or fame, are what keep people happy throughout their lives.
-This fact has been revealed in study after study, including one of the longest ever studies of human well-being.
+Study after study reveal this, including one of the longest ever studies of human well-being.

-The role of genetics and long-lived ancestors proved to be less important to longevity than the level of satisfaction with relationships in midlife, now recognised as a good predictor of healthy ageing.
+The role of genetics and long-lived ancestors prove less important to longevity than the level of satisfaction with relationships in midlife, now recognised as a good predictor of healthy ageing.

 Those who kept warm relationships got to live longer and happier and the loners often died earlier.
 “Loneliness kills,” Waldinger said.

-Modern economies, that demand people to work longer hours, produce more and buy more, are at odds with what people really need most.
+Modern economies, that demand people to work longer hours, produce and buy more, conflict with what people really need.

 “It’s easy to get isolated, to get caught up in work and not remembering, ‘Oh, I haven’t seen these friends in a long time,’ ” Waldinger said.

-A better work-life balance and a simpler life allows people more time to focus on relationships with family and friends as well as those other things in life that offer meaning and well-being, like—self-improvement and learning; rest and reflection; exercise; cultural activities and events; contributions to the community; and, hobbies and recreation.
+A better work-life balance and a simpler life allows people more time to focus on relationships with family and friends.
+They also allow those other things in life that offer meaning and well-being, like—self-improvement and learning; rest and reflection; exercise; cultural activities and events; contributions to the community; and, hobbies and recreation.